MASTERPLANNING

 EDUCATION

-With a rapidly evolving educational landscape at hand, Kneeler Design Architects advocate for an innovative approach to developing facilities for learning.
+With a rapidly evolving educational landscape at hand, Kneeler Design Architects advocates for an innovative approach to developing facilities for learning.

 View relevant projects

-We recognise the need to listen to all involved to understand the pedagogy, educational specification and vision for their particular learning environment.
+We recognise the need to listen to all involved to understand the pedagogy, educational specification and vision for a particular learning environment.

 Creating a school campus for multiple generations of students with diverse needs requires careful planning.
 Consultation and open communication with stakeholders is vital in the success of an integrated campus.
-At Kneeler Design we work hard to deliver educational spaces to support the students, educators and the community in their ongoing learning journey.
+At KDA, we work hard to deliver educational spaces that empower the students, educators and the community in their ongoing learning journeys.

 Learning to Adapt